-Sex addiction poses a substantial betrayal to a partner; it also poses a consequential betrayal to yourself as you sellout your ability to have a healthy intimate connection.
+Sex addiction, compulsive sexual behavior disorder, poses a substantial betrayal to a partner; it also poses a consequential betrayal to yourself as you sellout your ability to have a healthy intimate connection.
 Reaching for help can be equally demeaning but nonetheless the first step to healing.

 Dr. Winter addresses the following concerns:

 Sex Addiction/Out of Control Sexual Behavior Has Become Increasingly Common